Want to get a beautiful home makeover of your own?Let’s talk

 A great way to blend the two styles is to bring in visually light, metallic accents into the Indian minimal living room.
 Brass is a common feature in Indian interiors.
 However, when pared-back to fit the minimal design sensibility, it can be equally striking.
 For instance, instead of heavy, brass artifacts and curios, try sleek brass detailing on furniture or living room lights.

 Stone, wood, bamboo, cane, rattan, jute, linen, khadi, silk, etc. – when it comes to natural materials and fabrics, the list is quite exciting.
 Take cane and wood furniture.
 It is not new to Indian design but blended with the contemporary lines of minimal design and it fits perfectly into ‘Indian minimalism’.
 Look at jute, cotton, linen and silk in solid colours for your soft furnishings and upholstery.
-They add a layer of visual texture without overpowering the minimal décor.
+They add a layer of visual texture without overpowering the minimal décor for your Indian living room.

 Getting rid of excess is a lot easier said than done and is actually one of the most complex parts of minimal design.
 Minimalist interior design favours functionality.
 The idea is to bring in only the essential elements.
 Keep your walls bare – instead of a gallery wall, go in for one large artwork.
 The same concept goes for the floors – consider neutral rugs rather than large, patterned carpets.
 Or better yet, no floor covering at all.
 Do away with the heavy display case and try in-built shelving units.
 The idea is to simplify the visual.